kkauder/eic.github.io/_posts/2020-06-15-software-news.md

 Now also in Binder!
 (No installation needed) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gl/eic%2Fescalate%2Fworkspace/master)
 > It might take some time to load - Binder is free, has limited resources, while our image is large because of ROOT, Geant4 and other packages.
+Even with the limited resources the link can be used as a live examples and demonstration.
-We work on adding an ability to submit a job to OSG right from the Jupyter.
+   And we work on adding an ability to submit jobs to OSG right from the Jupyter.

 <br>